 District: Parts of North Brooklyn including Bushwick and Cypress Hills

 Reported cash on hand: $123,649

 Challenger: Samy Nemir-Olivares

 Dilan almost got primaried by an opponent backed by the Democratic Socialists of America in 2020, but Boris Santos ended up dropping out of the race in February.
 This cycle, Samy Nemir-Olivares will be hoping to unseat Dilan with a DSA-backed challenge from the left.
 Dilan’s father, Martin Malavé Dilan, was unseated from the state Senate in 2018 by DSA-backed state Sen. Julia Salazar, so many progressives see the 54th Assembly District, which includes much of Salazar’s district, as a pick-up opportunity for the nascent socialist caucus in Albany.
 Nemir-Olivares is a Democratic district leader for the neighboring 53rd Assembly District and a queer, LGBTQ activist who works at Lambda Legal.
-He seems likely to be endorsed by NYC-DSA.
+He has reported $54,825 on hand.
 But Dilan has deep roots in the community, having served in the City Council for 12 years before winning the Assembly seat.

 Assembly Member Jeffrey Dinowitz

 First elected: 1994